binary-manu/arch-ansible/README.md

 #### Interface towards the rest of the playbook

-At present time, the only expectation the rest of the playbook places on paartitioning flows is that the `partitioning` role should define where the root partition (and all other partitions mounted below it) is mounted, by defining the `partitioning_root_mount_point` fact.
+At present time, the only expectation the rest of the playbook places on partitioning flows is that the `partitioning` role should define where the root partition (and all other partitions mounted beneath) is mounted, by defining the `partitioning_root_mount_point` fact.

-Often, one will simply use `/mnt` is the root mountpoint, so it will use something like this to make this information available:
+Often, one will simply use `/mnt` as the root mountpoint, so it will use something like this to make this information available:

 ```yaml